WPR-Engineering/part-box/README.md

 - [x] move to a product/part number linked to a consumable rather than only a consumable
 - [x] add all of the "fixed" asset tracking functions
 - [x] Handel unfinished consumable entry errors properly (missing asset tag shows nomethoderror)
-- [ ] create a move scaffold and stuff
+- [ ] create a move scaffold and stuff (to move assets between locations and bins)
 - [x] Add working search
   - [ ] Fix search models to show good data and look pretty rather than just work.
 - [x] fix line items not removing from database on updates